zuozhenggh/learning-library/create-labs/labs/2-labs-git-hub-get-started-install-configure/2-labs-git-hub-get-started-install-configure.md

     **Note**: Do not create a secondary new account to join GitHub.
 Ensure that your GitHub account is associated to your @oracle.com email ID.
 3. Go to [GitHub Settings](https://github.com/settings/profile) and configure the following:
     *   Set your Name as it appears in your Aria employee page.
-    *   Set a Custom Profile.
+    *   Add your Profile Picture.
+4. Click **Account** to add your user name in the **Enter a user name** dialog.
+For example, achepuri, LauranSerhal etc.
-4. Set up a 2 Factor Authentication here: [GitHub Security](https://github.com/settings/security).
+5. Set up a 2 Factor Authentication here: [GitHub Security](https://github.com/settings/security).
     ![](./images/git-2-factor-authentication.png " ")

 ## **STEP 3:** Add Your GitHub Account to Oracle Organization